 These are quite closer in meaning to Black Swan Tattoos, although there is some variation between these two.
 Black Swan Tattoos are indicative of going against the grain and being a rebel while Tribal Swan Tattoos symbolize the more complex and deeper spiritual side of the human personality and are believed to represent some divine elements.

 Celtic Swan Tattoos

 The Swan has the most central role in Irish and Celtic cultures.
-These graceful birds have been a part of many Celtic and Irish folklores, which associates them with natural elements.
+These graceful birds have been a part of many Celtic and Irish folklores, which associate them with natural elements.
 These are believed to have divine connotations.
-In Ireland, the bird has a very far-reaching impact.
+In Ireland, the swan totem has a very far-reaching impact.
 Celtic Swan Tattoos associate the bird with Eire’s primitive culture and reveals the spiritual aspects of the creature.